View of a suspension bridge and Grey Glacier

 To be taken into account

-On the other hand, the assigned accommodation can be located in Francés Sector in Cuernos, which is 2.48 mi.
-(4 km.) away from each other.
-Now, let's get started!
+However, your assigned accommodations may be in the Francés Sector in Cuernos, which is 2.5 mi (4 km) away from each other.
+So, let's get started!

 Route to Campamento Italiano

-This route can be divided into 3 parts.
-The first will be a 5.59 mi.
-(9 km.) stretch of almost no slope until you reach a CONAF camp (park rangers) known as the Italian camp.
-Shortly before arriving, you will find the intersection that takes you directly to Francés or Cuernos.
-However, it is worth the effort to climb at least to the French viewpoint.
-If you take the road up to the viewpoints you will soon arrive at Campamento Italiano, where we recommend you take advantage of the nursery to leave your backpack, take only a small backpack for water, snacks, and something warm, and thus climb lighter.
+This route is divided into three parts.
+The first part is a 5.6 mi (9 km) segment with almost no slope until reaching a CONAF camp (park rangers) known as the Italian Camp.
+Before arriving, you’ll reach the intersection leading directly to Francés or Cuernos.
+At Howlanders, we believe it’s worth the effort to at least climb to the French Viewpoint.
+If you continue down the trail leading to the viewpoints you’ll arrive at the Italian Camp (Campamento Italiano), where we recommend taking advantage of the nursery and leaving your heavy luggage.
+Travel light by taking a small pack to carry water, snacks, and something warm.

-The nurseries or guarderias in Torres del Paine are located at strategic points along the route and are places where you can leave your backpack so as not to carry it and pick it up on your return since the road will pass through the same point again.
+💬 Guarderia” The nurseries or guarderias in Torres del Paine are at strategic points along the route and where you can leave your backpack, eliminating the need to carry heavy luggage.
+Pick up your luggage upon returning from the viewpoints and continue down the same road to continue your day’s trek.

-This second stage continues with the ascent to the British viewpoint: 2.48 mi.
-(4 km.) with 918 ft.
-(280 m) of elevation gain.
-Finally reaching the viewpoint, where large rocks crowded together serve as a lookout with a panoramic view of 360 degrees.
-Just look at the photo, it speaks for itself...
+This second stage continues with the ascent to the British viewpoint: 2.5 mi (4 km) with a climb of 918 ft (280 m) in elevation gain.
+At the viewpoint, large boulders crowd together to serve as a lookout to create a 360-degree panoramic view.
+Take a look at our trek photos, they speak for themselves…

 Return to Francés Sector - Cuernos